My Holy-Grail Moisturizer for Dry Skin Is Surprisingly Found at the Drugstore

 "Vitamin C and other antioxidants can be added to help protect against damage from free radicals; niacinamide can be added to help improve tone and texture, and soothing ingredients like bisabolol, allantoin, and aloe can be added to calm the skin," she shares.

-What should you avoid in a drugstore moisturizer?
+What to avoid in a drugstore moisturizer?

 "Avoid formulations that don't have occlusive properties, particularly if your skin is dry or if you are in a dry environment," says King.
 "You really need the combination of humectants, emollients, and occlusives for optimal results."
 (Remember: Occlusives are important for keeping moisture from seeping out of your skin).